Filling Out Your Whiskey Shelf

 You could call the last two slots optional (hell, you could call them all optional).
 The crowd pleaser is the scotch you give your guests who know nothing about scotch so they don’t drain your high end stuff.
 But this shouldn’t be rot gut.
 It should still be something you can pour for yourself when you want a nice easy sipper with minimum thinking required.
 I prefer blended scotches here, as I’ve found a few blends in the $30-45 range that are vastly superior to single malts in the same price range.

-My favorites: Compass Box Great King Street Artist’s Blend, Glengoyne 10 Year, Arran 10 Year, Compass Box Oak Cross, Monkey Shoulder.
+My favorites: Compass Box Great King Street Artist’s Blend, Glengoyne 10 Year, Black Bull 12 Year, Compass Box Oak Cross, Monkey Shoulder, Naked Grouse.

 Slot 14: The Splurge